KAAR1998/FinalProject/README.md

 The dataset was taken from  Kaggle and can be found here- https://www.kaggle.com/datasets/shivam2503/diamonds.
 (Author: Shivam Agrawal)

-The dataset includes 11 columns and 53,940 rows
+The dataset includes 11 columns and 53,940 rows.

 ## Columns-
   - Carat Weight